craftercms/docs/source/site-administrators/studio/project-config-configuration.rst

     <?xml version="1.0" encoding="UTF-8"?>
     <!--
-      This file configures the list of configurations available in the SiteConfig section for this site/blueprint.
+      This file configures the list of configurations available in the Project Tools section for this project/blueprint.

       For every configuration you'd like to make editable, you need:
         <file>